ProgramFreakHD/Prusa-I3-Adjustable-Spool-Holder/README.md

 The infill config I chose for my spool holder was 20% infill.
 For some people they have difficulty choosing the settings so I took the liberty and made a chart with all the necessary info for you to print the spool holder.
 If you follow the settings I provided correctly, you should have no problem printing and assembling it later.
 (NOTE: DO NOT MESS WITH THE PARTS ORIENTATION WHEN YOU LOAD THE STL FILES INTO PRUSASLICER!)

-Click [Here]([https://github.com/ProgramFreakHD/Prusa-I3-Adjustable-Spool-Holder/blob/master/Infill%20Config.md](https://github.com/ProgramFreakHD/spool-holder/blob/main/Configs/Infill%20Config.md)) for the Infill config.
+Click [Here]([https://github.com/ProgramFreakHD/Prusa-I3-Adjustable-Spool-Holder/blob/master/Infill%20Config.md](https://github.com/ProgramFreakHD/spool-holder/blob/main/Configs/Infill%20Config.md)) for the infill config.

 ## Assembling Of Spool Holder